 First thing’s first.
 Control what you can control.
 If you have two car payments, downsize to one car and start using a bicycle or walking.
 You might have to move closer to a job or a parent who can help with childcare.

 You might have to take drastic steps like ditching cable TV, or, cutting your cell service down to a bare-bones data plan.
 You might have to forego taking an airplane to a resort for vacation and take a road trip instead.
-Dining out may have to take a back seat to preparing your meals.
+Dining out may have to take a back seat to this idea: preparing your meals!

 Oh yes, and please cut up those high-interest credit cards.
 Replace your shopping habit with a zero-interest learning habit.
 Once you get those debts paid off and you’ve regained control of your finances, an occasional shopping trip is a healthy, normal activity.

-How much income you should save each month depends on several factors, most of which are in your control.
+How much of your income you should save every month depends on several factors, most of which are in your control.
 Even the most disciplined savers, learners, and achievers require time for their savings rates to grow.